vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     ```

    * SOURCE-REGISTRY is the IP address or the hostname of the registry where the images are stored.
-   * TKG-VERSION is the version of Tanzu Kubernetes Grid that you want to deploy in the proxied or air-gapped environment.
+   * TKG-VERSION is the version of Tanzu Kubernetes Grid that you want to deploy in the proxied or the air-gapped environment.
    * SECURITY-CERTIFICATE is the security certificate of the registry where the images are stored.
 To bypass the security certificate validation, use --insecure, instead of --ca-certificate.
 Both the strings are optional.
 If you do not specify any value, the system validates the default server security certificate.
     ```bash
     tanzu isolated-cluster download-bundle --source-repo projects.registry.vmware.com/tkg --tkg-version v2.3.0